Ducex/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -chmod --reference=olleh hello a script that sets the mode of the file hello the same as olleh’s mode

--chmod -r +111 */ script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+-chmod -R +111 */ script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 -mkdir -m 751 my_dir a script that creates a directory called my_dir with permissions 751 in the working directory

 -chgrp school hello  a script that changes the group owner to school for the file hello

+-